SeaGL/seagl.github.io/health_and_safety_policy.md

 ## Physical Distancing

-We _encourage_ attendees to maintain 6 feet of open space between one another where able.
+We _encourage_ attendees to maintain six (6) feet of open space between one another where able.

 We _expect_ attendees to respect one another's boundaries, especially if a request for distancing is made.